MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Common-MultiPoint-services-Usage-Scenarios.md

 9. Take control of a user’s session to demonstrate a task.

-10. Do all of the above\-listed items for a user who is using a traditional PC, laptop, or any other mobile device.
+10. Do all of the above-listed items for a user who is using a traditional PC, laptop, or any other mobile device.